dotansimha/graphql-typed-document-node/README.md

 ## How to extend other libraries with this?

 You can create patches using [`patch-package`](https://github.com/ds300/patch-package) and change the `.d.ts` files of any package to add support for `TypedDocumentNode`.

+If you think your patch can be helpful for other developers as well, feel free to open a PR in this repo and add it!